ziko0/ziko0/README.md

-Hello, I'm a dedicated frontend developer student, proficient in HTML, CSS, JavaScript, and frameworks like React.
-Currently enrolled in a specialized program, I focus on crafting intuitive user interfaces.
-Passionate about blending creativity with problem-solving, I'm committed to enhancing user experiences.
-Always eager to learn and collaborate, I actively engage with the latest web development trends and open-source projects.

-## Seeking opportunities to grow, innovate, and make a positive impact in the tech community.
+Hi!
+I'm Zviad, an aspiring Go developer with a background in frontend development (HTML, CSS, JavaScript, React).
+I'm currently focused on learning Go and building backend applications.
+Open to new opportunities and eager to contribute to open-source projects.

 ## Languages and tools